web-scrobbler/metadata-filter/CONTRIBUTING.md

 # Contributing

-First of all, thanks for taking the time to contribute to Web Scrobbler!
+First of all, thanks for taking the time to contribute to metadata-filter!

 ## Submitting issues